Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Welcome to Bloor Lansdowne Christian Fellowship, where I would like to share with you a lesson entitled: ‘Faith like a Kite.’

 March is a month frequented by clear, blustery days.
-Just the other day, as the wind picked up paper and other debris, I was reminded of a day in my youth , well over fifty years ago in San Antonio, Texas.
+Just the other day, as the wind picked up the paper and other debris, I was reminded of a day in my youth, well over fifty years ago in San Antonio, Texas.

-My family lived in a house in a new subdivision, that bordered on some old farm land that seemed to have been neglected for many years, where the Prickley Pear cacti, Spanish Dagger, Live Oak and Honey Mesquite had returned, growing over most of the landscape.
+My family lived in a house in a new subdivision, that bordered on some old ranch or farmland that seemed to have been neglected for many years, where the Prickly Pear cacti, Spanish Dagger, Live Oak and Honey Mesquite had returned, growing over most of the landscape.

 Our house was located on a corner lot, located on the border of the subdivision, called “Valley Hi”.
-To the east of the house was Lackland Air Force Base, which located located west of the city of San Antonio.
-To the west of our house, was a field, beyond which was a six lane highway which looped around the city.
-West of the Loop 410, was the overgrown forest which was eventually to be developed into Phase 2 of the Valley Hi Housing development.
+To the east of the house was Lackland Air Force Base, which located west of the city of San Antonio.
+To the west of our house, was a field, beyond which was a six-lane highway that looped around the city.
+West of Loop 410, was the overgrown forest that was eventually to be developed into Phase 2 of the Valley Hi Housing development.
 With no apologies to composers Richard Rodgers and Oscar Hammerstein II or to author James A. Michener, it seemed to me that the local Valley Hi Mall would constantly play, as background music for shoppers, the Soundtrack from stage play/movie South Pacific, including “Bali Hi.”

 The simple diamond kit could be assembled in five minutes, but I learned early on that the kite needed a tail, made of cloth for stability.
 Otherwise, the kite would circle in ever-larger cycles, until it dove into the ground.
 Mom kept a bag of rags, made from worn shirts and blouses, for cleaning jobs around the house and provided the ideal material needed to construct a tail for the kite.

 My dad worked six days a week at two jobs to pay the bills, including the medical expenses for my sister, Rhona, who was confined to a wheelchair, after suffering from a spinal injury when she was just three years old.
 Sunday was our family day, where we would have an evening bar-b-que dinner.
-Dad would serve as master of the grill meister or chef.
+Dad would serve as master of the grill or the grill meister.

 I realized that the kite was lost.
 It was dark, tomorrow was a school day, and by the time I came home in the afternoon of the next day, it would be difficult to find the remnants of the twine across the highway, as passing cars and trucks would have severed the string.